 Do You Have Decisions To Make About Medicaid?

->

-> A single mistake in Medicaid planning can be extremely expensive and might disqualify you or a loved one from receiving skilled care.
+- A single mistake in Medicaid planning can be extremely expensive and might disqualify you or a loved one from receiving skilled care.
 If disqualified, you may be forced to sell your home or deplete other assets to cover the entire cost of your nursing home care.
 Moreover, the government can seek reimbursement for any Medicaid benefits you received in error and pursue Medicaid Estate Recovery after death.

->

-> Our knowledge and experience will prevent the depletion of your estate by taking full advantage of all available Medicaid benefits to cover the rising expenses associated with medical treatment and nursing home care.
+Our knowledge and experience will prevent the depletion of your estate by taking full advantage of all available Medicaid benefits to cover the rising expenses associated with medical treatment and nursing home care.

->

-> Do You Have A Need For Guardianship?
+Do You Have A Need For Guardianship?

->

-> |If your spouse, parent or loved one requires protective care, it may become necessary to name a legal guardian to safeguard their financial well-being or seek appropriate medical care.
-A guardian may be appointed by the court if it is proven that the person is not competent to manage his own affairs.
+|If your spouse, parent or loved one requires protective care, it may become necessary to name a legal guardian to protect their financial well-being or to attain appropriate medical care.
+A guardian may be appointed by the court when a person is shown to be incapable of managing their own affairs.

->

-> If you are concerned about an ailing parent or relative, we can assist with the complicated court process of naming a legal guardian to secure their financial well-being and health.
+If you are concerned about an ailing parent or relative, we can assist with the complicated court process of naming a legal guardian to secure their financial well-being and health.
 Our attorneys can provide a thoughtful and detailed analysis of the advantages of guardianship proceedings.
 We assist in the collection of evidence and documentation of your loved one’s circumstances and work quickly to bring the case before the appropriate court officials.

 If you find yourself struggling with the issues discussed here, call us today for a consultation.
 Call 704-243-5124 and speak with an attorney who regularly handles issues relating to elder care.
 You can also send us a brief summary of your circumstance and we will get in touch with you about next steps.